The Best Flooring Options for Different Climates

-Porcelain Tile: You can always depend on a cool floor if you choose tile, a definite perk when dealing with heat and humidity.
+You can always depend on a cool floor if you choose tile, a definite perk when dealing with heat and humidity.
 In colder climates, tile can also be installed over a radiant heat layer, providing for a cozy floor underfoot.
-Tile is the most waterproof flooring option; impervious to water, moisture and messes are easy to clean up when weather, in whatever form, makes its way indoors.
+Tile is the most waterproof flooring option.
+Moisture and messes are easy to clean up when the weather—in whatever form— makes its way indoors.

-Hardwood Flooring: Although real wood floors can be affected by moisture and wouldn’t be the most obvious choice for a humid climate due to possible warping, certain hardwoods can acclimate well to fluctuating temps and higher humidity.
-If you really want real wood, look for floors made from American Beech, Hickory or Western Australian Mahogany, which are all more stable and resistant to the effects of moisture.
+Although real wood floors can be affected by moisture and wouldn’t be the most obvious choice for a humid climate due to possible warping, certain hardwoods can acclimate well to fluctuating temps and higher humidity.
+If you really want real wood, look for floors made from American Beech, Hickory, or Western Australian Mahogany, which are all more stable and resistant to the effects of moisture.

-Carpet and Rugs- Although carpeted floors, especially those with a deep pile, are pleasant underfoot in cold climates, wall-to-wall carpet is not always desirable where it is warm.
+Although carpeted floors, especially those with a deep pile, are pleasant underfoot in cold climates, wall-to-wall carpet is not always desirable where it is warm.
 Area rugs, however, are a great way to freshen or define spaces in either climate extreme.
-They are affordable to update or replace, and can be layered over existing carpet or any other type of flooring.
-Whether you have to contend with rain, slush or snow, a small rug or runner on a floor that tolerates wet messes will help keep your home dry and cozy.
+They are affordable to update or replace and can be layered over existing carpet or any other type of flooring.
+Whether you have to contend with rain, slush, or snow, a small rug or runner on a floor that tolerates wet messes will help keep your home dry and cozy.

 No matter the weather where you live, there are many flooring options to consider for your home.
-You can trust the friendly professionals at Hamernick's Interior Solutions in New Hope, MN.
+You can trust the friendly professionals at Hamernick’s.
 They would be happy to help you make a great choice.
-Contact or visit them to get started on your next project today!
+Contact or visit us to get started on your next project today!